About wrist fractures

 Common injuries from a fall

-In Canada, many of us look forward to Spring and the end of all that snow, but when it starts to melt and the ground gets icy, it’s sometimes hard to appreciate, especially if you are one of the many people who have been injured in a fall.
+In Canada, many of us are wary of when the snow starts to fall and the ground gets icy, especially if you are one of the many people who have been injured in a fall.
 In fact, Albertans are seriously injured by slipping and falling on ice at the second highest rate in Canada – an average of 42.3 hospitalizations per 100,000 people between 2011 and 2016, based on statistics compiled by the Canadian Institute for Health Information.
 Saskatchewan has the highest rate.

 Cold weather can also make muscles and ligaments cold and tight, increasing the propensity for injury in all age groups.
 One of the most common injuries occurs when you try to break your fall with your hands, often resulting in a wrist fracture.